tlowerison/cygoose/README.md

 Commands:
-  cygoose init <project-name> <migrations-path>  create a new project cygoose set [project-name]                     set configurations for a project cygoose ls                                     list all projects by name cygoose describe <project-name>                list all config settings cygoose rm <project-name>                      remove the cache cygoose <project-name> up                      migrate the DB to the most recent version available cygoose <project-name> up-by-one               migrate up by a single version cygoose <project-name> up-to [version]         migrate the DB to a specific version
+  cygoose init <project-name> <migrations-path>  create a new project cygoose ls                                     list all projects by name cygoose rm <project-name>                      remove the cache cygoose <project-name> set                     set configurations for a project cygoose <project-name> describe                list all config settings cygoose <project-name> up                      migrate the DB to the most recent version available cygoose <project-name> up-by-one               migrate up by a single version cygoose <project-name> up-to [version]         migrate the DB to a specific version